prab002/image-search-react/README.md

 npm install
 ```

-you will need to have access key for this project to run
+you will need to have access key for this project,to run
 click on this api [API](https://unsplash.com/developers)
 - create account
 - create app
 - after creating go down to copy "Access Key" mention below
-- create the .env file in home section
+- create the .env file in home file structure
 - create a variable name [REACT_APP_ACCESS_KEY]
 - add access key to it